Introducing the New StoryCorps Section of Our Website!

 Written by Denise Miller, Firesteel Advocacy Coordinator

 A Tacoma mom remembers being evicted from her home, and looking for a tent for her family of five.
-A Seattle teenager describes the challenges of doing homework while living in a car.
 A South King County 11-year-old reflects on losing friends when they learned she didn’t have a home.
 These are just a few of the stories captured by the StoryCorps “Finding Our Way: Puget Sound Stories About Family Homelessness” initiative last summer, and now featured on a new section of our website.

 I’ve been talking about the “Finding Our Way” project for almost a year now.
 Last spring, as we began inviting people to sit down with a loved one and share how homelessness has affected them, I wrote about how personal stories can build bridges between people and drive social change.
 Over the summer, I shared some of the most moving moments from our recording days.
 At Thanksgiving, I posted gratitude for the brave men, women and children who participated in the project and gave permission for their stories to be used for advocacy.